daghanacay/databricks-bootcamp/README.md

  # Creating an running a job

  Create a job in the databricks.
-You need to change the follwing entries in the jobs.json:
+You need to change the following entries in the jobs.json:

  - notebook_path: user id e.g. daghan.acay@contino.io should be replaced by your user id
  - existing_cluster_id: should be set to an exisitng generic cluster id

+ you can create the job and "Reset" task using the following comment

  databricks jobs create --json-file databricks/jobs/jobs.json